Ahelsel/OOAD-Project/README.md

 # Semester Project - CSCI 4448 Object Oriented Analysis and Design

 ## Team Members
-Anthony Helsel
+- Anthony Helsel
-Jesus Carnero
+- Jesus Carnero
-Rocky Erdenebat
+- Rocky Erdenebat

 ## Project Description
-TODO

-## Realistic Goals / TODOs

-### Fundamental Mechanics

-Add a level / scene / gameplay environment:
-    -

-Add a Main character that the user controls:
-    -

-Add enemy character(s) that the user can interact/battle with:
-    -

-Add a weapon system that the user can use to attack enemies:
-    -

-### Visuals / Animation
-TODO for README: Sprite sheet, animations, character design, level design, objects, weapon design

-## Stretch Goals

-### Audio
-TODO:
+This project is a top-down combat/shooter game where the player is tasked with defending a base from the enemies that spawn around it.
+The base has a health value that will decrease if enemies reach the center of it.
+The game is over when the health of the HomeBase or Player reaches 0.

 ## Project Structure
 The main code for the project is located in the 'core/src' directory.